marnetngosi/resource-selection/README.md

 - **Covariates**:
   - Distance to fence, Distance to nearest water, Slope,Density of large trees, Canopy height and Basal Area
   - Time of day (day/night), season, and year
+    ## Data Availability
+Due to ethical and conservation concerns, the GPS collar data used in this study cannot be shared publicly.
+The repository includes all analysis scripts and instructions, and can be run with user-supplied data of similar format.

 ## Dependencies